revelaction/ical-git/ical.md

 ### Comments (COMMENT property)

-In iCalendar files, you can use multiple `COMMENT` properties to provide additional information about an event.
-Only one of these `COMMENT` lines will be displayed in the notification.
-This can be useful for events without exact dates, composed of many tasks to be made loosely.
+In iCalendar files, you can use multiple `COMMENT` properties to provide additional information about an event. `ical-git` will display only one of these `COMMENT` lines in the notification, making it useful for events without exact dates or composed of many loosely related tasks.

 **Example:**
 ```ics